How a derelict factory became a work of art

 And last week, they won.
-Following a three-week trial in November, Judge Frederic Block ruled against Wolkoff and awarded $6.7m in damages.
+Following a three-week trial in November, Judge Frederic Block ruled against Wolkoff and awarded $6.7 million in damages.
 Block accepted that 45 artworks at the centre of the case had “recognised stature” and must receive protection under the Visual Artists Rights Act (VARA).

-The ruling has reawakened the debate over whether graffiti really can be considered “art”.
+The ruling has reopened the debate over whether graffiti really can be considered “art”.
 Some argue that it is simply vandalism, and that it encourages crime.

-But even if graffiti is illegal, its advocates argue that this does not prevent it being art.
-Why should walls, buildings or trains be less worthy than canvas or marble?
+But even if graffiti is often illegal, its advocates argue that this does not prevent it being art.

 The Oxford English Dictionary defines art as “the expression or application of human creative skill and imagination”.
-Graffiti fits that definition as well as any painting by Vermeer.
-Art is meant to be subversive, and nothing exemplifies that better than street art.
+Graffiti fits that definition as well as any great painting.
+Art is meant to be subversive, and street art exemplifies that better than anything.
 More than anything, it is about freedom.
 Spray away!

 There is a difference between art and vandalism, say others.
 Imagine if you woke up one morning and your house was daubed in this ugliness.
-The institutions that glorify graffiti would call the police if their buildings were vandalised by it.
+The institutions that glorify graffiti would call the police if their buildings were vandalised.
 The aim of art is beauty, and graffiti, by representing lawlessness, is not beautiful.